 Learning to Read is a BIG milestone.
 It is a wonderful sight to watch your child graduate from picture books to Early Readers books.
 But a bit of caution here!

-Reading is not as easy and it takes time to develop.
+Early Reading Skills are not as easy and take time to develop.
 Sometimes children take longer than usual to get started and this makes the process immensely frustrating for them.
 So much that at times they feel like quitting!

 What really helps here is the support and encouragement of parents supplemented with the right books.
 Early reader books can make or break a child’s love for reading.

 You need to be mindful about your child’s reading abilities and interests.
 After all, we want reading to be fun and self-motivated, not forced.

 Here are a few Early Readers Books that can help your child get started with reading:

 This Level 1 reading series have ample titles across different genres to find just the right one for your child.
 Their bright colorful illustrations coupled with easy sentence construction help children grasp the reading challenges with ease.

 2. BOB Books